PAROLE REPRESENTATION > Registered Texas Parole Attorney

 Experience & Knowledge

-We have the experience and knowledge to work through the obstacles successful parole representation requires.
+Cox Law Firm has the experience and knowledge to work through the obstacles that arise in parole cases.
 Ed Cox can be reached by phone at (817) 510-2811.
 Tate Roush can be reached by phone at (817) 510-2818.
 You may also send us a message through our contact form.

 What we do for you…

 If you hire Cox Law Firm, our experienced Texas parole attorneys will:

 - Communicate with family and friends;

 - Obtain a copy of their criminal history and personal information profile;

 - Work with them to develop a personal evaluation statement;

 - Help them obtain an approved parole address or half-way house;